Call Us to Find a Therapist: 1-888-563-2112 ext.1

 Infidelity in a committed relationship can obviously be a great strain on both partners and on the relationship itself.
 Often, an affair ends a relationship, and sometimes it may take the other partner completely by surprise, leaving that person feeling devastated, alone, betrayed, jealous, confused, and aggrieved.
 Some people seek therapy at such a time to help recover and move on.
-Extramarital affairs are a frequent occurrence; for better or worse, long-term, exclusiveness is an exception to the rule in human behavior, yet we vow to do it, and often fail to keep our word.
+Extramarital affairs are a frequent occurrence; for better or worse, long-term, exclusive relationships are the exception to the rule in human behavior.
+We vow to do be faithful, and we often fail to keep our word.
 This fact may be of small comfort, but perhaps it can remove a bit of the shame that sometimes accompanies the experience of infidelity: affairs are common.

 A therapist can also help each person see more clearly the true nature of the relationship.
 While the couple’s initial goal of staying united must be respected, there may arise some exceptions – and different therapists may have different philosophies about this, depending on the couple, and on the therapeutic approach practiced.
 A therapist may point out inconsistencies in the relationship, encourage an open evaluation of the relationship’s strengths, and, if the therapist recognizes a clearly unhealthful pattern, such as codependency or emotional abuse, in repeated affairs, she may even encourage one or both of the partners to reconsider staying together.
 Many people perceive infidelity by a partner as a personal failure on their own part.
 Therapy can help work through those feelings, make sense of this unfortunately common experience, and obtain a new perspective.